 1. Standard Basis

-1.1 This tool is configured according to the methodology set out in the group standard Specification for Budget Preparation of Cost Consulting Services for Transportation
+1.1 This tool is based on the methodology set out in the group standard Specification for Budget Preparation of Cost Consulting Services for Transportation

-Engineering (T/GDHS 017-2026) issued by the Guangdong Highway Society.
-Users are responsible for determining whether the standard applies to their specific projects and local regulatory requirements.
+Engineering (T/GDHS 017-2026) issued by the Guangdong Province Highway Society ”GDHS”.
+Users must independently determine whether the standard applies to their specific projects and the regulatory requirements of their local authorities.

-1.2 The standard version used by this tool is identified in the interface as T/GDHS 017-
+1.2 The standard version used by this tool is indicated on the interface as T/GDHS 017-

 2026.
-If the standard is later revised, supplemented, or replaced, this tool may not be updated in time.
-Users are responsible for confirming that the referenced version remains the latest valid version before use.
+Should the standard be subsequently revised, supplemented, or replaced, this tool may not be updated in a timely manner.
+Users must independently confirm that the referenced version remains the latest valid version before use.

-1.3 The calculation results generated by this tool are based on the budgeting methods, cost structure, and preparation rules in the standard.
-Requirements and calculation approaches may still differ across regions and project owners.
-This tool does not guarantee that its results meet the review requirements of any specific project or authority.
+1.3 The calculation results generated by this tool are based on the budgeting methods, cost structure, and preparation rules in specified the standard.
+Requirements and calculation approaches may still vary across regions and project owners.
+This tool does not guarantee that its results will meet the review requirements of any specific project or authority.

 2. Results Are for Reference Only

-All results generated by this tool, including but not limited to figures, detail tables, summary reports, and preparation notes, are produced automatically based on the parameters you provide and the mathematical models and formulas in the standard.
+All results generated by this tool, including but not limited to values, breakdowns, summaries and preparation instructions, are produced automatically based on the parameters you provide (such as engineering industry, project scale, consulting category, engineering discipline, job responsibilities, adjustment factor, etc.) and the mathematical models and formulas in the standard.

-jtzjfw.lianzhong.com.cn/disclaimer.html?returnUrl=http%3A%2F%2Fjtzjfw.lianzhong.com.cn%2F%3FprojectId%3Ddefault 1/3